Healing & Wellness

 • It takes strength to become a survivor.

-• You are strong, you are powerful
+• You are strength, you are powerful

 • Keep reinforcing the fact that it was not their fault.